|

 following his “home inspection” report.
 Any inspector who does is

 only looking to find additional work in his primary trade.
+Not only do You need

 to be able to trust the Home Inspector’s report findings, you want the Seller to